Nonselective NSAIDs: Adverse cardiovascular effects

 The adverse cardiovascular effects of nonselective NSAIDs and the impact on clinical decision making will be reviewed here.
 The cardiovascular effects of coxibs and overviews of the adverse effects of NSAID therapy are presented separately.
 (See "COX-2 selective inhibitors: Adverse cardiovascular effects" and "Nonselective NSAIDs: Overview of adverse effects" and "Overview of selective COX-2 inhibitors", section on 'Toxicities and possible toxicities'.)

 For the purposes of this topic, nonselective NSAIDS include ibuprofen, naproxen, ketoprofen, flurbiprofen, oxaprozin, diclofenac, etodolac, tolmetin, sulindac, indomethacin, ketorolac, meloxicam, piroxicam, meclofenamate, mefenamic acid, and nabumetone (table 1).
-However, there are relatively sparse data regarding the cardiovascular safety of many of these agents, regarding which there is greater uncertainty than those discussed in detail in this topic.
+There appears to be heterogeneous cardiovascular risk across NSAIDs, although precise risk data for many of these agents are limited.
 The adverse effects of aspirin are discussed separately.
 (See "Aspirin: Mechanism of action, major toxicities, and use in rheumatic diseases".)

 PATIENTS WITHOUT KNOWN CARDIOVASCULAR DISEASE